andre-cavalheiro/Jarvis/README.md

 Remember that you are the one that chooses which arguments are passed here via the Puppet's configuration.
 (See example in Puppet Class)

-Jarvis will create a new directory in the output called "sequencial - {ID}", and inside of it will create several directories for the outputs of each test run.
+Jarvis will create a new directory in the output called "sequential - {ID}", and inside of it will create several directories for the outputs of each test run.

 ## Optimization